subygan/subygan.github.io/blog/content/tech/tinkering/pocketbase.md

 date: 2022-09-01 22:15:00
 ---

+I've been looking for an alternative to firebase.
+Because OSS FTW!!

-Pocketbase is an alternative to firebase, A bold claim.
+Pocketbase is an alternative with A bold claim.

 But, it really does 2 things very well, AUTH APIs and CRUD APIs over DBs.